Provably data-driven projection method for quadratic programming: Backgrounds on Learning Theory

 \subsection{Goldberg-Jerrum Framework}

-Goldberg-Jerrum (GJ) framework, originally proposed by \citet{goldberg1993bounding} with a refined version instantiated by \citet{bartlett2022generalization}, is a convenient framework for establishing pseudo-dimension upper-bound for parameterized function classes, of which the computation can be described by a \textit{GJ algorithm} using conditional statements, intermediate values, and outputs involving rational functions of their parameters.
+Goldberg-Jerrum (GJ) framework is originally proposed by \citet{goldberg1993bounding}, and is later refined by \citet{bartlett2022generalization}.
+It is a convenient framework to establish a pseudo-dimension upper-bound for parameterized function classes, of which the computation can be described by a \textit{GJ algorithm} using conditional statements, intermediate values, and outputs involving rational functions of their parameters.
 The formal definition of the GJ algorithm can be described as follows.